solaranamnesis/john-lawrence-smith/researches-solid-carbon-meteorites/full-text-english.md

 were also some rhomboidal crystals and rounded particles.
 The

-394 J. L. Smith—Carbon Compounds in Meteorites.
+394 J. L. Smith---Carbon Compounds in Meteorites.

 solid residue exhaled a peculiar odor of an aromatic character,